let us do the work

 - we have the experienced team

-- we have the skills
+- we have a wealth of knowledge and skills

 Our objectives are clear: